kairosity/mp3-snapathon/README.md

 - The compete.html page also transforms to vote after friday at 22:00 and the content is different.
 Users can no longer upload photos.

+## Contact Form

+At the very bottom of the homepage is a contact form for getting in touch with the application creator.
+Direct lines of communication are important with an application such as this where creative work is displayed.
+If users have any questions about functionality or copyright issues or questions, they need an easy way to get in touch.

+The contact form was built as a regular HTML form and the emails are sent to a Snapathon gmail account using flask-mail.
+I've also integrated the flask-wtf-csrf extension to protect against csrf attacks, by using a hidden input field holding the csrf token.

+Users arrive at the Contact Form either by finding it organically by scrolling down the homepage, or by clicking on the link that is always in the navbar.
  # Attribution

 # Deployment